calledit/x86_x64_function_tracer/README.md

 There is also a tool called frida that allows you to inject javascript in to any x86 binary.
 But it is slow and crashy.

 I have been unable to get callgrind to work partly due to how modern games tend to use launchers that verify the executable.
-I have not been able to use DynamoRIO mostly cause i strugle to understand where to begin.
+I have not been able to use DynamoRIO mostly cause i struggle to understand where to begin.

-I would like to be able to attach after the process has spawned either by repplacing a dll or simply by attachin a debugger to the process id.
+I would like to be able to attach after the process has spawned either by replacing a dll or simply by attaching a debugger to the process id.

 ## Work so far